-The frequency analysis of various Information Technology Enabled Systems (ITES) used by farmers revealed distinct patterns across different platforms.
+The frequency analysis of various ITES used by farmers revealed distinct patterns across different platforms.
 Among web portals, the TNAU Agritech Portal emerged as the most frequently accessed resource, with over half of the respondents using it regularly for weather forecasts, pest management updates, and crop-specific recommendations.
 Its high adoption can be attributed to its Tamil interface, state-level promotion, and integration with extension training programs, which enhanced both accessibility and trust.
 Other portals such as AGRISNET and Agmarknet were utilized periodically, especially during marketing seasons when farmers sought price and input availability information.
 However, national-level portals including DACNET, Agropedia, and e-Choupal were seldom used; farmers reported barriers such as English-dominated content, lack of crop-specific advisories, and limited awareness of these platforms.

 The telephony-based services, particularly the Kisan Call Centre (KCC), recorded significant utilization, with many farmers seeking expert guidance during critical crop stages.
 Despite this, frequent usage was hampered by factors like difficulty in explaining farm problems verbally, language mismatches with call centre operators, and inconvenient service timings.
 Village Knowledge Centres (VKC) and Village Resource Centres (VRC) remained largely underutilized, primarily due to their limited physical presence and uneven outreach in the study villages.
 These observations corroborate earlier studies by Ansari & Pandey (2013) and Shankaraiah (2011), which highlighted the importance of personal rapport and trust in sustaining telephonic advisory services.